hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ### Clients

-The clients in both sites are also configured in the file `/etc/wireguard/wg0.conf`.
+The clients are configured in site-specific files.
 The configuration is similar to the server side.
-The following listing shows the file in Site 1:
+The following listing shows the file `/etc/wireguard/site1-wg0.conf` for Site 1:

 ```jinja
 [Interface]